Thwaitesia argentiopunctata

-Thwaitesia argentiopunctata, also known as the sequinned spider, mirror spider, or twin-peaked Thwaitesia, is a species of spider found in the states of Australia.
-Body length for male is around 3 mm while female body length is 4 mm.
-The abdomen is attractively patterned with cream, green, yellow, and red.
+Thwaitesia argentiopunctata, also known as the sequinned spider, mirror spider, or twin-peaked Thwaitesia, is a species of spider found in all states of Australia, most frequently in Queensland.
+It was firstly discovered by George Henry Kendrick Thwaites in 1916, firstly described as an Argyrodes species.

+The body length ranges from 1.5 mm to 7 mm.
+The legs are long and slim.
+The abdomen is patterned with cream, green, yellow, and red.
+These patches on their abdomens are composed of reflective guanine and can change size if the spider is threatened.